 My experiences working with students from elementary school to retirees, researchers, law enforcement, medicolegal professionals and academics from around the world has shaped my approaches for effective teaching to difference audiences.
 Logistically, my role as an instructor is to select appropriate content, organize the information logically, present it in the broader context of the discipline and the world, and assess competency.

 In practicality, my most important roles are to inspire interest, make connections, challenge assumptions, and encourage the productive struggle that is required to integrate new knowledge.
 Beyond course content, I want my students to develop the cognitive framework and skills needed to continue learning and critically evaluating information after they leave my classroom.
-In a forensic context, I want my students to be aware of the array of careers where their skills are needed, communicate effectively with medicolegal professionals, academics, and the public, and understand the ethical considerations and challenges that they will face as forensic scientists.
+In a forensic context, I want my students to be aware of the array of careers where their skills are needed, communicate effectively with law enforcement, medicolegal professionals, academics, and the public, and understand the ethical considerations and challenges that they will face as forensic scientists.

 In line with my focus on teaching critical evaluation skills and real-world application of concepts, my courses emphasizes the underlying principles necessary to evaluate and select methods and techniques rather than simply providing a cookbook approach to any particular topic.
 As the forensic sciences continue to expand and develop, an increasing volume of literature is produced every year.
 My students must be able to accurately apply the best methods available today, but also effectively utilize the better methods developed tomorrow.
 Teaching workshops and short courses, attending professional conferences, cultivating professional networks, reviewing articles, and conducting research allows me to constantly integrate new concepts and techniques into my courses.